 Contact center executives often mistake treating new or improved IVR systems as a capital expense investment.
 While that may be true for legacy systems when looking at an on-premise solution, modern cloud-based IVR’s are different.
-Like our managed CPaaS, the Compass Automation Platform, modern IVR systems utilize a consumption-based approach; you only pay for what you use.
+Like our managed CPaaS, the Compass Automation Platform, modern IVR systems automate customer communications utilizing a consumption-based approach; you only pay for what you use.
 And with a consumption model, an optimized self-service strategy with a cloud-based IVR can begin saving you money from the moment it’s turned on.

-Let’s examine five typical scenarios where an IVR system can immediately help control contact center costs.
+Let’s examine five typical scenarios where an communications automation can immediately help control contact center costs for a consumer finance company.
 We’re going to assign a $22/hour fully-loaded cost for an average contact center agent for this exercise.
 And we’re also going to presume that you have reasonably efficient agents who handle 50 minutes of calls every hour.